chung-leong/progressive-json/examples/food-data/README.md

 As there is no load-on-scroll mechanism here, only the top level array can be partial.
 We're also using a larger chunk size, enough for five or six food items.

-Next, the component sets up some variables for pagination purposes:
+Next, the component sets up some variables for pagination purpose:

 ```js
   const [ page, setPage ] = useState(1), perPage = 5;